openshift/csi-driver-shared-resource/README.md

      config.txt: "Hello world!"
    ```

-2. The resource owner creates a `SharedSecret` or `SharedConfigMap` instance to
-   make the resource shareable:
+2. The resource owner should create a corresponding `SharedSecret` or `SharedConfigMap` instance to make the resource shareable:

    ```yaml
    apiVersion: sharedresource.openshift.io/v1alpha1